Tropical Storm Barry makes landfall in Louisiana | DW | 13.07.2019

 After making landfall as a Category-1 hurricane, the powerful storm was downgraded to tropical storm.
 But authorities have warned that the worst is yet to come as Louisiana braces for heavy rains and dangerous flooding.

-Hurricane Barry made landfall on Saturday in the US state of Louisiana as a Category 1-storm with maximum sustained winds clocking in at more than 81 miles per hour (130 kilometers per hour).
-It was downgraded to a tropical storm shortly afterward.
+Tropical Storm Barry made landfall on Saturday in the US state of Louisiana as a Category-1 hurricane with sustained winds clocking in at more than 81 miles per hour (130 kilometers per hour).

 Authorities are on high-alert as the storm's path has it skirting across the western periphery of New Orleans, where 14 years ago Hurricane Katrina devastated the city and surrounding areas.